Anouar1611/Anouar1611.github.io/_posts/2020-06-27-Hibernate.md

 ---

-This is a quick guide and blog for Hibernate , I can't notice all the termonologies of this framework because it's too much but it helps for more understanding this famous ORM framework , Enjoy 👍👍
+This is a quick guide and blog for Hibernate , I can't notice all the termonologies of this framework because it's too much but it helps for more understanding this famous ORM framework .
+Here is a simple application for how to use Hibernate  :  [Hibernate_Demo](https://github.com/Anouar1611/Simple-Hibernate-Spring-Demo.git)
+Enjoy 👍👍